Facebook says security flaw in 50 million accounts let hackers take over profiles

 The New York Attorney General's office also said it was looking into the matter.

-“This is clearly a breach of trust, and we take this very seriously,” Guy Rosen, Facebook’s vice president of product management, said on the call.
+“This is clearly a breach of trust, and we take this very seriously,” Rosen said on the call.

 Shares in Facebook fell 2.8 percent in mid-afternoon trading after the company’s announcement.